 If you discover that your child is a drug user or is facing other mental health issues or both, you may not be sure how to help them.
 As a parent, you can feel overwhelmed, guilty, or out of your depth.
 You can blame yourself or not feel equipped to navigate this difficult period when your teen is also withdrawing from you.

 Counseling for teens can bring the support and professional help your child needs to get out of drugs and deal with mental health issues.
 Counseling for teens offers them a safe space where there is no judgment.
-Teens and anyone going through drug addiction can find it easier to talk to a stranger and a counselor.
+Teens and anyone going through drug or alcohol use or addiction can find it easier to talk to a stranger and a counselor.
 They might fear the anger and disappointment from their parents about how they got this far into trouble.

 If your teen needs addiction counseling, there are free resources available.